Romanian literature: Postbellum Literature

 Some of the most important poets are Nichita Stănescu, Marin Sorescu, Ana Blandiana, Leonid Dimov, and Ștefan Augustin Doinaș.
 An important novelist of this era was Radu Tudoran.
+Mircea Nedelciu was a short-story writer, novelist, essayist and literary critic.
+Constantin Chiriță was a writer whose works were mainly targeted to the young public, and who remains best known for his five-volume cycle entitled Cireșarii.
+Mircea Sântimbreanu also wrote children's literature.

 Outside Romania, Eugène Ionesco and Emil Cioran represented the national spirit at the highest level.
-Ionesco is one of the foremost playwrights of the Theatre of the Absurd; beyond ridiculing the most banal situations, Ionesco's plays depict in a tangible way the solitude of humans and the insignificance of one's existence.
+Ionesco is one of the foremost playwrights of the Theatre of the Absurd.
+Beyond ridiculing the most banal situations, Ionesco's plays depict in a tangible way the solitude of humans and the insignificance of one's existence.
 Cioran was a writer and philosopher.